 Andreas Beger

-Data/political scientist
+Data scientist

 Plot of Duke grade inflation

-Tags: #Duke #grade inflation #R
+Tags: #Duke #Grade Inflation #R

 Someone sent around a link this morning to data on grade inflation at Duke, which shows a table of average GPAs for undergraduates from 1932 on.
 Looking at the table you can sort of get a sense of when GPA’s really started increasing (the ’60s), but it would be nicer to just plot them: